microsoft/azure_arc/azure_arc_data_jumpstart/docs/gke_dc_vanilla_terraform.md

   - export TF_VAR_windows_username='Windows Server Client compute instance VM administrator username'

-  - export TF_VAR_windows_password='Windows Server Client compute instance VM administrator password (The password must be at least 8 characters long and contain characters from three of the following four sets: uppercase letters, lowercase letters, numbers, and symbols)'
+  - export TF_VAR_windows_password='Windows Server Client compute instance VM administrator password (The password must be at least 8 characters long and contain characters from three of the following four sets: uppercase letters, lowercase letters, numbers, and symbols as well as **not containing** the user's account name or parts of the user's full name that exceed two consecutive characters)'

   - export TF_VAR_client_id='Your Azure Service Principle name'